dmorse/pscfpp/README.md

 ## Command line usage

-PSCF is a package containing three different SCFT programs (pscf_fd, pscf_pc, and pscf_pg) that are designed for different geometries or different hardware, but that have very similar interfaces.
+PSCF is a package containing three different SCFT programs (pscf_1d, pscf_pc, and pscf_pg) that are designed for different geometries or different hardware, but that have very similar interfaces.
 To perform a calculation, each of these programs must read a parameter file and a